-In response to the COVID-19 pandemic Governor Walz, using the Legislative Advisory Commission and following recommendations made earlier this year by the Legislature, distributed \$841.4 million of the state's allocation of the Coronavirus Relief Fund to cities, counties and townships.
-Metro Cities supported the distribution of this funding.
-These funds are allowed for unbudgeted expenses needed to address the COVID-19 pandemic, including certain personnel costs and local service and operational improvements and modifications required to ensure public health and safety.
-Metro Cities is monitoring updates to federal guidance and providing feedback to state officials as municipalities certify local COVID-19 expenses.
+In 2020, \$841.4 million of the state's allocation of the Coronavirus Relief Fund (CRF) was distributed to cities, counties, and townships.
+Metro Cities supported the distribution of the CRF funds to assist cities in addressing local service needs and expenses related to the COVID-19 pandemic, including certain personnel costs as well as local service and operational improvements and modifications required to ensure public health and safety.